Ontario Translation FAQ: IRCC, OINP, ATIO, Pricing, Driver's Licence, Turnaround

 Yes.
 For IRCC applications, regular certified translation is usually sufficient.

 For most immigration files submitted to Immigration, Refugees and Citizenship Canada, you do not need the more expensive ATIO route.
-Regular certified translation is the normal option for birth certificates, marriage certificates, police certificates, diplomas, transcripts, and other supporting documents.
+Regular certified translation is the normal option for birth certificates, marriage certificates, police certificates, diplomas, transcripts, military records, employment letters, and other supporting documents.

-If the Ontario Immigrant Nominee Program asks for translation, regular certified translation is generally not enough.
-This is one of the clearest cases where ATIO-certified translation is the safer and more appropriate choice.
+If the Ontario Immigrant Nominee Program asks for translation of your supporting documents, regular certified translation is generally not enough.
+This is one of the clearest cases where ATIO-certified translation is the safer and more appropriate choice from the start.

 What is the difference between regular certified, ATIO-certified, and notarized translation?